An Effective Incorporating Heterogeneous Knowledge Curriculum Learning for Sequence Labeling: Experiments

 \subsection{Comparison of Difficulty Metrics}

-In this section, we investigate the impact of various difficulty metrics during the model-level CL training process for the SynSemGCN model.

-Figure~\ref{f3} depicts the change in F1 scores on the PKU dataset development set over the initial 10 epochs of the model-level CL process.
-After 10 epochs, all training data are employed, so the initial 10 epochs offer insights into the influence of different metrics.

-Observing the figure, we can discern that the four alternative difficulty metrics outperform the Random metric.
-Notably, a significant performance gap is evident between the Length metric and the three metrics introduced in this paper.
-BU, in particular, achieves the highest performance, suggesting that uncertainty-based metrics can select samples that align better with the model's learning path, resulting in accelerated learning for the model.
+In this section, we examine the impact of different difficulty metrics during the model-level CL training process for the SynSemGCN model.
+Figure~\ref{f3} shows the F1 score change on the PKU dataset development set over the first 10 epochs of model-level CL training.
+After 10 epochs, all training data are used, so the initial 10 epochs highlight the effect of different metrics.
+From the figure, we observe that BU, in particular, achieves the best performance, indicating that uncertainty-based metrics can select samples that better align with the model's learning trajectory, leading to faster learning.